hassanaboukhalil/VersusAI/README.md

 - 🔍 **Explore Battles** – Browse finished battles and highlights

-- See the Stats - Check analytics to see which model performed better and how quickly it responded.
+- 📊 **See the Stats** – Analytics on model performance and response times.

 - Pay Securely - Subscribe through Stripe; every transaction is quick and safe.